thilton203/tech-portfolio/docs/about.md

 > Don't know what to write?
 Get a good friend to help!
 Set some time aside to soundboard.

 ## Current Role
+I am a Peer Academic Leader at the Academic Success Center at Southern Connecticut State University for Programming Fundamentals (Python) and Computer Systems

 Grace Hopper Celebration Attendee